November is Mouth Cancer Action Month, but what is mouth cancer and why do you need to know about it?

 The key three risk factors for oral cancers are tobacco consumption, alcohol consumption and exposure to the Human Papilloma Virus.
 Tobacco consumption by smoking or by chewing causes a dramatic increase in the risk of oral cancer especially when in combination with alcohol consumption.
 The risk of oral cancer is lower for smoking and drinking separately but is still higher than for members of the public who neither smoke nor drink.
 The suspected cause for the increase in cases of mouth cancer in recent decades is the increasing prevalence of the human papilloma virus which is the same virus that causes warts ordinarily but in some cases can cause changes to cells which results in mouth cancers.

+In the above study 75% of the people surveyed said they didn’t know the main signs and symptoms of the disease.
 The things to look out for in your own mouth are any unexplained abnormalities which appear and fail to resolve on their own.
 The things which should be viewed with particular suspicion are ulcers which do not heal after 2 weeks - especially if they are completely painless.
 Other things to keep an eye out for are changes in the colour of the skin in your mouth or if any bumps appear with no explanation.
 When you have your routine check-up your dentist will assess the whole of your mouth as well as your teeth to ensure there are no changes or areas of concern, but if you notice any changes that alarm you visiting your dentist should be your first port of call.

 If you would like further information about Mouth Cancer Action Month or advice about what oral cancers are, what to look out for and the impact of cancer contact us or visit http://www.mouthcancer.org/.
 You can also watch the video below to check for oral cancer before coming to the dentist.